theodorosploumis/notes/drupal/security-updates.md

 - Establish a **manual (UAT) testing** guide to allow the customer check the updates.
 - Establish a **clean plan about the responsibilities**.
 Who is going to have each responsibility, which are the communication options (email, phone etc), which are the tasks need to be done when a problem arise etc.
 - If there are **many companies or vendors evolving** be careful about any misunderstands and delays that may happen due to the number of the people evolved.
+- Developers and other parts evolved should update a **shared checklist** for all the steps required.

 ## Monitor site health